owid/owid-grapher/README.md

 ## About

-owid-grapher was originally created by [Zdenek Hynek](https://github.com/zdenekhynek) for [Our World in Data](https://ourworldindata.org).
-It is currently being developed by [Jaiden Mispy](http://github.com/mispy) with design assistance from [Max Roser](http://maxroser.com/).
+owid-grapher was originally created by [Zdenek Hynek](https://github.com/zdenekhynek) for [Our World In Data](https://ourworldindata.org).
+It is currently being developed by [Jaiden Mispy](http://github.com/mispy) and [Aibek Aldabergenov](https://github.com/aaldaber) with design assistance from [Max Roser](http://maxroser.com/) and the OWID research team.